GetintheLoop/painless-sqlalchemy/README.md

 })
 ```
 Note that `to-one` relationships can also be referenced, but `to-many` relationships are [not supported](https://github.com/GetintheLoop/painless-sqlalchemy/issues/38).
 Filtering by `MapColumn` is also [not possible](https://github.com/GetintheLoop/painless-sqlalchemy/issues/37).

-#### Limit and Offset
-Limit and offset functionality is provided for `serialize()`.

-This is not trivial functionality since many rows are returned from
-SQLAlchemy and it is not clear where one model ends and one model begins.
-Currently window function and nested querying are used.
-Depending on
-database version this can be inefficient for large tables.

 ### column_property
 To serialize entries that don't come straight from database columns, we